composablesys/collabs/docs/src/guide/data_modeling.md

 }
 ```

-The app's top-level state is a variable `currentGame: Minesweeper`.
-When the user starts a new game, `currentGame` is set to a new instance of `Minesweeper`.
+The app's top-level state is a variable `currentGame: Minesweeper | null`.
+When the user first clicks a tile, `currentGame` is set to a new instance of `Minesweeper`.
+(It is `null` before the first click: we provide that click's coordinates `(startX, startY)` to the `Minesweeper` constructor, so that it can generate a game where that coordinate is mine-free.)

 **Collaborative data model:** Next, we convert the above data model into a collaborative one.

 Per step 2, we should replace `Tile`'s properties with collaborative versions:

-- `revealed: boolean`: This should start `false`, and once it becomes `true`, it should stay that way forever - you can't "un-reveal" a tile (especially a mine!). `TrueWinsCBoolean` satisfies these conditions, so we use that.
+- `revealed: boolean`: This should start `false`, and once it becomes `true`, it should stay that way forever - you can't "un-reveal" a tile (especially a mine!). `CBoolean` with the default options satisfies these conditions, so we use that.
 - `flag: FlagStatus`: Recall that `FlagStatus` is a custom enum.
 As an opaque immutable type, the table in [Collaborative Data Structures](./built_in_collabs.html) suggests `CVar<FlagStatus>`.
 In case of concurrent changes to the flag, this will pick one arbitrarily, which seems fine from the users' perspective.
 - `readonly isMine: boolean;`, `readonly number: number;`: Since these are fixed, we actually don't need to make them collaborative.
 We can just set them in the constructor as usual.